eyalron33/devgrants/open-grants/Almonit-DWG.md

 This project approaches two problems.
 The first is the relatively low number of Dwebsites built on top of IPFS.
 The other is that more than 99% of purchased .eth names have no Dwebsite linked to them.

 According to our data, received from ENS, there are around 310,000 .eth names registered, not including subdomains, which increase the number even more.
-However, our research show that no more than a few hundreds of those .eth names are linked to a Dwebsite.
+However, our research shows that no more than a few hundreds of those .eth names are linked to a Dwebsite.
 Most of those linked to a Dwebsites offer little value if any, often being simple "hello world" experiments.
 In [our index](http://almonit.eth.link/#/discover/) we counted so far just over a hundred polished Dwebsites.
 This shows the existence of a few hundred thousand .eth names waiting for a Dwebsite to link to.

 Our end goal is that any entity owning an ENS name would link it to a Dwebsite.
 We imagine a future where people exchange .eth names instead of visit cards.
 We derive inspiration from the increasing popularity of using .eth names instead of wallet addresses.

 Our solution provides an easy interface to quickly create a personal IPFS website and connect it to an ENS name.
 Using simple UI, the process can be as fast as a few minutes.

-We intend to provide a full solution, including not only the building part of the personal Dwebsite, but also registering it in ENS and pinning it with at least one IPFS gateway.
+We intend to provide a full solution, including not only the building part of the personal Dwebsite, but also registering it in ENS and connecting it to an IPFS pinning service.

 ## Value
 We see Dwebsites build on top of IPFS as one key use-case of IPFS technology.